Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: Introduction

-Because HVAC systems comprise a substantial portion of overall building energy usage, there has been a substantial body of work on the use of MPC to improve the energy-efficiency of HVAC \cite{aswani2011reducing, oldewurtel2012use, ma2011model, afram2014theory, ostadijafari2019linear, bianchini2019integrated, chen2020transfer, fang2020identification, kumar2020stochastic, raman2020model}.
-However, these past works typically assume that a cost function that precisely characterizes the trade-off between energy-efficiency and occupant comfort is exactly known.
+Since HVAC uses a large part of total building energy, improving HVAC energy-efficiency using MPC has been studied \cite{aswani2011reducing, afram2014theory, ostadijafari2019linear, fang2020identification}.
+However, past works typically assume perfect knowledge of a cost function that characterizes the trade-off between energy-efficiency and occupant comfort.
 In practice, the quantity of trade-off is different for each occupant and is \emph{a priori} unknown to the controller.
-It then makes sense from an applications standpoint to try to learn an ideal trade-off from occupant-reported data \cite{aswani2018inverse} and then adapt the MPC operation in response, which is an example of MPC with a partially-unknown cost function.
+It makes sense to learn an ideal trade-off from occupant-reported data \cite{aswani2018inverse} and then adapt the MPC operation in response, which is an example of MPC with a partially-unknown cost function.